ItaIta123/PersonalAssistant/README.md

 # PersonalAssistant
-A personal assistant built in Python that is able to send an email, show the weather, show POI near to your location or anywhere else on earth, ETA to a specific location, Read Wikipedia pages, and more...
+A personal assistant built with Python that is able to send an email, show the weather, show POI near to your location or anywhere else on earth, ETA to a specific location, Read Wikipedia pages, and more...

 Set-Up instructions: (View it in raw mode)